hlandau/acmetool/_doc/SCHEMA.md

   - If retrieval of the certificate fails with a temporary error (e.g. 202), the client tries again later.
 If provided, the Retry-After HTTP header should be consulted.

+  - If retrieval of the certificate yields an `application/json` resource suggesting an order (rather than the certificate itself), it is parsed as an order to find the certificate URL.
+If the order is still in status "processing", handle it like a temporary error as above; if the order has somehow transitioned to "invalid", handle it like a permanent error as above.

   - If retrieval of the certificate succeeds, but the private key required to use it cannot be found, the certificate directory SHOULD be deleted.